fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 Click [here]() to edit the above diagram.

 #### Using `toolText`

 The `toolText` attribute works at local level for links and nodes, it defines a tooltip template for individual links or nodes in a chart.
-The value for the `toolText` attribute is a template made of macros, templates can also contain plain text and basic html tags like `br`, `strong`, `em`,and `b`.
+The value for the `toolText` attribute is a template made of macros, templates can also contain plain text and various inline HTML tags like `br`, `strong`, `em`,and `b`.

 When using `toolText` in nodes, it uses the following macros: `$label`, `$nodeValue`, `$nodeDataValue`, `$plotFillColor`, `$plotFillAlpha`.
 For more information on macros refer to the [List of Macros](/dev/chart-guide/chart-configurations/tool-tips#list-of-tooltip-macros).

 Refer to the code below: